bcgov/psa-job-store/.changeset/brown-cycles-hope.md

 AL-305 Classifications - actions tab functionality
 AL-655 Going through "My organizations" after editing a different position request does not clear selected person + profile data not resetting
-AL-250 Empty view doesn't expand to the bottom of the screen (total comp)
+AL-250 Empty view doesn't expand to the bottom of the screen (total comp) AL-586 Update documentation to allow new developer onboarding